-Experts are concerned that we are reaching a point when some previously manageable infections will become untreatable with antibiotics.
+Experts are concerned that we are reaching a point where some previously manageable infections will become untreatable with antibiotics.

 The superbug MRSA is now resistant to so many drugs that it is already hard to treat.

-Recently, there have been reported cases of the sexually transmitted disease gonorrhoea that have been resistant to all the antibiotics normally used to manage this infection.
+Recently, there have been reported cases of the sexually transmitted disease gonorrhoea that have been resistant to all the antibiotics normally used to manage the infection.